JaMarcus Russell: Professional career

-John Clayton of ESPN stated that Russell's workouts at the 2007 NFL Scouting Combine that his arm strength and size impressed several teams, and predicted that it would "be hard to pass up on Russell at #1."
+John Clayton of ESPN stated that Russell's arm strength and size impressed several teams during his workouts at the 2007 NFL Scouting Combine and predicted that it would "be hard to pass up on Russell at #1."
 At the combine, Russell stated about his size, "I started playing football at the age of 6, I've been playing quarterback ever since.
 I was always bigger and taller than the other kids, and I was always able to throw it a pretty good length of the field."
 Cleveland Browns General Manager Phil Savage said of Russell's abilities, "His talent is substantial.
 He's a rare combination of size and arm strength."

-Russell was selected by the Oakland Raiders as the number one overall pick.
-Russell was one of four LSU players taken in the first round, along with safety LaRon Landry, and wide receivers Dwayne Bowe and Craig Davis.
+Russell was selected by the Oakland Raiders as the first overall pick.
+He was one of four LSU players taken in the first round, along with safety LaRon Landry, and wide receivers Dwayne Bowe and Craig Davis.

-Former Detroit Lions general manager and Raiders linebacker Matt Millen said in 2015 that he warned Raiders owner Al Davis not to draft Russell after Millen kicked Russell out of a pre-draft interview for being overly-distracted.
-According to Millen, Russell was a “stiff” who “couldn’t pay attention for more than five minutes.”
+Former Detroit Lions general manager and Raiders linebacker Matt Millen said in 2015 he warned Raiders owner Al Davis not to draft Russell after Millen removed Russell from a pre-draft interview for being overly distracted.
 Raiders head coach Lane Kiffin also stated in 2016 he did not want to draft Russell, preferring future Pro Football Hall of Fame wide receiver Calvin Johnson.
-After firing him in 2008, Davis acknowledged that Kiffin opposed drafting Russell, but was indecisive towards his preferred pick.
+After firing him in 2008, Davis acknowledged Kiffin opposed drafting Russell, but was indecisive towards his preferred pick.